ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gke-multi-arch/how-to-1.md

 ## Taints and Tolerations

 In a hybrid cluster setup with nodes from different architectures (x86 and Arm64), GKE adds a taint on the nodes to avoid the possibility of scheduling pods on wrong architecture.
-A node taint let's the kubernetes scheduler know that a particular node is desginated for one architecture only.
-While a toleration lets you designate pods that can be used on tainted nodes.
+A node taint lets the kubernetes scheduler know that a particular node is desginated for one architecture only.
+A toleration lets you designate pods that can be used on tainted nodes.

-In the github repo check the following yaml file:
+In the github repository view the following yaml file:

 ```console
 cat k8s/overlays/arm/add_arm_support.yaml
 ```
-In the file, refer to the section shown below:
+In this file, refer to the section shown below:

 ```console
 nodeSelector: